 Bournemouth University has opted into the TEF and received a Silver award.

 Discover what binds and divides us, explore identity, class, cultural difference and social change, and examine how we experience it all in our daily lives!
 Taught by expert sociologists, social anthropologists and biological anthropologists, you will explore sociological and anthropological perspectives on important contemporary issues, such as globalisation, post-conflict interventions, migration, terrorism and protection.
 All of these with a special emphasis on applying theory to local and international policy and practice.
-100% of our final students who study sociology courses are satisfied with the quality of the course (National Student Survey, 2018).
+90% of our final year students on this course agreed that staff were good at explaining things and made the subject interesting (National Student Survey, 2019).

 What makes it especially interesting is the integrated 30-week or 20-day work placement, which you can complete anywhere in the world, in your second or third year.
 This can boost your employability by developing professional skills and establishing crucial networks.

 You will study a range of subject areas including Culture & Society, Health & Society, Ancient People and Places and the History of Social Welfare.
 You’ll also be able to choose from a number of optional units such as Themes in Archaeology, Animals & Society and 'Troubling' Gender in years two and three to tailor your study.

 If your application is completed by the following date, it’s guaranteed to be considered: